Paintballer

 If a player is unsure of whether they have been hit, they may request a paint check from a nearby referee by yelling “paint check.”
 Once declared, the game pauses as the referee inspects the player to determine whether they have been eliminated.

-Variation: In a certain paintball game type, play does not stop and the player simply becomes neutral, meaning they cannot fire or be hit.
-A referee will inspect the player and determine whether they have been eliminated before allowing them to resume game play.
+Variation: In certain game types, play does not stop and the player simply becomes neutral, meaning they cannot fire or be hit.
+A referee will inspect the player and determine whether they have been eliminated before allowing them to resume gameplay.

 7. No overshooting